matrix-org/gsoc/_projects/email-bridge.md

 Ideally, a user could send an email to an address like `room+matrix_matrix.org@matrix.org` and the user would be automatically joined to `#matrix:matrix.org`, and the message would appear in the room.
-The user would also be subscriped to the room similar to a mailing list so they could see responses.
+The user would also be subscribed to the room similar to a mailing list so they could see responses.

 Several base libraries exist such as: